VTAD Week 2025:

-Video Credit: Who Will Speak For You? by The Conversation Project
+Video Credit: Practice Makes Perfect by The Conversation Project

 Check out The Conversation Project to learn more about National Healthcare Decisions Day (NHDD) and their mission to inspire, educate and empower the public and providers about the importance of advance care planning.